 | High Risk | 1.0 and above | 0.85 and above |

-In the worked example, a WHR of 0.85 would be classified as Low Risk for a man, but High Risk for a woman โ illustrating why it's essential to apply the correct gender-specific thresholds rather than a single universal cutoff.
+In the worked example, a WHR of 0.85 lands as Low Risk for a man but High Risk for a woman.
+That gap shows exactly why applying the correct gender-specific threshold matters, rather than reaching for a single universal cutoff.

 Step 5: Track Changes Over Time

-Re-measure monthly or quarterly under similar conditions โ same time of day, similar state of hydration and digestion โ to track genuine changes in fat distribution rather than short-term fluctuation.
-The Waist-to-Hip Ratio Calculator makes repeated tracking quick, and pairing it with the BMI Calculator and Body Fat Calculator gives a more complete picture of your overall body composition than any single metric alone.
+Re-measure monthly or quarterly under similar conditions, same time of day, similar state of hydration and digestion, to track genuine changes in fat distribution rather than short-term fluctuation.
+The Waist-to-Hip Ratio Calculator makes repeated tracking quick, and pairing it with the BMI Calculator and Body Fat Calculator rounds out the picture of your overall body composition beyond any single metric.

 Common Mistakes to Avoid